vinenoobjelly/jellyfishlights-py/readme.md

 Python api wrapper for JellyFish Lights

-The hope is to make this a pip installable package
+~~The hope is to make this a pip installable package~~ Now available through pypi/pip!

+To install:
+- pip install jellyfishlightpy

 **Current capabalilities**:
 - Connects to a local JellyFish Lighting controller over websocket